 Inform your doctor if any of these side effects do not go away or are severe, or if you experience other side effects.

-Inform your doctor and pharmacist if you are taking other epilepsy medicines e.g. carbamazepine, phenytoin or phenobarbitone.
+Inform your doctor and pharmacist if you are taking other medicines for epilepsy (fits or seizures) e.g. phenytoin, carbamazepine, phenobarbital, primidone.

 Store in a cool, dry place away from the reach of children.